Switzerland Property Notebook

 What distinguishes Gstaad among alpine destinations?

-The combination of consistent international ultra-prime buyer composition, structurally protected chalet vernacular, and one of the most established hospitality clusters in the European alps (the Gstaad Palace, the Park Gstaad, the Alpina Gstaad).
+The combination of consistent international ultra-prime buyer composition, structurally protected chalet vernacular, and a hospitality and cultural calendar that has shaped the village's character for more than a century (Gstaad Palace, Park Gstaad, Alpina Gstaad).

 Savvas Agathangelou